 7. Enjoy the water or Miroir d’Eau at Place de la Bourse

-Of all the free things to do in Bordeaux, Miroir d’Eau – or water mirror for us non-francophones – has got to be top of the list.
+Of all the free things to do in the city, Miroir d’Eau – or water mirror for us non-francophones – has got to be top of the list.
 A couple of centimetres of water skimming the top of an expanse of granite provide the perfect combination for reflections.
-Whether you want a double image of the bourse, which it fronts, or you’re looking for a new selfie-angle for Snapchat, you’ve got a high change of success with the water mirror to hand.
-For me, the most fun was had paddling in the shallow water on a warm day, but I never did shake loose from my inner-5-year-old.
+Whether you want a double image of the bourse, which it fronts, or you’re looking for a new photo angle, you’ve got a high chance of success with the water mirror to hand.
+For me, the most fun was paddling in the shallow water on a warm day, but I never did shake loose from my inner-5-year-old.